amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 * **model_output**: (String) This parameter represents the file path where the quantized model will be saved.
 * **calibration_data_reader**: (Object or None) This parameter is a calibration data reader.
 It enumerates the calibration data and generates inputs for the original model.
 If you wish to use random data for a quick test, you can set calibration_data_reader to None.
 The default value is None.
 * **quant_format**: (String) This parameter is used to specify the quantization format of the model.
 It has the following options:

   -  vai_q_onnx.QuantFormat.QOperator: This option quantizes the model directly using quantized operators.
   -  vai_q_onnx.QuantFormat.QDQ: This option quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
 It supports 8-bit quantization only.
   -  vai_q_onnx.VitisQuantFormat.QDQ: This option quantizes the model by inserting VitisQuantizeLinear/VitisDeQuantizeLinear into the tensor.
 It supports a wider range of bit-widths and configurations.
   -  vai_q_onnx.VitisQuantFormat.FixNeuron (Experimental): This option quantizes the model by inserting FixNeuron (a combination of QuantizeLinear and DeQuantizeLinear) into the tensor.
-This quant format is currently experimental and cannot use for actual deployment.
+This quant format is currently experimental and cannot be used for actual deployment.

 * **calibrate_method**: (String) The method used in calibration, default to vai_q_onnx.PowerOfTwoMethod.MinMSE.

-    For IPU_CNN platforms, power-of-two methods should be used, options are:
+   -  For IPU_CNN platforms, power-of-two methods should be used, options are:
     - vai_q_onnx.PowerOfTwoMethod.NonOverflow: This method get the power-of-two quantize parameters for each tensor to make sure min/max values not overflow.
     - vai_q_onnx.PowerOfTwoMethod.MinMSE: This method get the power-of-two quantize parameters for each tensor to minimize the mean-square-loss of quantized values and float values.
 This takes longer time but usually gets better accuracy.

-    For IPU_Transformer or CPU platforms, float scale methods should be used, options are:
+   -  For IPU_Transformer or CPU platforms, float scale methods should be used, options are:
     - vai_q_onnx.CalibrationMethod.MinMax: This method obtains the quantization parameters based on the minimum and maximum values of each tensor.
     - vai_q_onnx.CalibrationMethod.Entropy: This method determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.
     - vai_q_onnx.CalibrationMethod.Percentile: This method calculates quantization parameters using percentiles of the tensor values.

 * **activation_type**: (QuantType) Specifies the quantization data type for activations.
 * **weight_type**: (QuantType) Specifies the quantization data type for weights, For DPU/IPU devices, this must be set to QuantType.QInt8.
 * **enable_dpu**: (Boolean) This parameter is a flag that determines whether to generate a quantized model that adapts the approximations and constraints the DPU/IPU.
 If set to True, the quantization process will consider the specific limitations and requirements of the DPU/IPU.